BATTRACE – Sustainable Processing and Traceability of Battery Metals, Minerals and Materials

 - Project research area

 - Project duration

 The three-year BATTRACE project (Sustainable processing and traceability of battery metals, minerals and materials) of the research partners VTT Technical Research Centre of Finland and Geological Survey of Finland (GTK) focuses on the traceability of battery metals, minerals and materials and the optimization of production processes.
 The project involves several industry partners who, in addition to research partners and Business Finland, act as project financiers.
-The industry partners in this EUR 5.8 million project include Finnish Minerals Group, Finnish Battery Chemicals, Keliber, Outotec, Valmet Automation, Latitude 66 Cobalt, Fennoscandian Resources and Mawson.
+The industry partners in this EUR 5.8 million project include Finnish Minerals Group, Finnish Battery Chemicals, Keliber Technology, Outotec, Valmet Automation, Latitude 66 Cobalt, Grafintec, Mawson and FinnCobalt.

 The traceability of raw materials is becoming increasingly important as the raw materials produced by mining industry are required to come from well-known and responsibly operating sources.
 At present, it is not clear to what extent different analytical methods could be used to verify the origin of the metals used in the production of batteries.
 Batteries may have been manufactured using raw materials from countries or sources where occupational safety and related human rights or environmental issues are not properly addressed.
 However, customers and consumers are becoming increasingly attentive to the raw material origin, associated ethics and ecology of the manufacturing processes.
 It is for the benefit of responsible battery manufacturers that traceability of raw materials is developed: if the production of battery minerals could be traced from the battery plant to the mine, sustainably produced batteries could be certified, which would give a competitive advantage to responsible operators.